derrian-distro/LoRA_Easy_Training_Scripts/README.md

     masterpiece, best quality, 1boy, in business suit, standing at street, looking back --n low quality, worst quality, bad anatomy, bad composition, poor, low effort --w 576 --h 832 --d 2 --l 5.5 --s 40
     ```
 - Mar, 4, 2023
+  - Updated the scripts to support LyCORIS's new algo ia3.
+Cant guarentee anything at all, have no clue how to train it, and know nothing about it other than that it is seemingly another loha style algo.
   - Updated the scripts to support the new arguments that Kohya introduced
     - `dataset config` for the toml file support, I haven't actually played with it, so for now it just sets it and that's it
     - all of the sample arguments